Preface III

 Nevertheless, answering the first three greatly clears the way for those with behind the scene, non-public capabilities.
 They then can concentrate on resolving the remaining hurdle.

 The problem of the Curse Tablet, Joshua’s Altar, and Mt.
-Ebal represents a figurative multi-locked door.
+Ebal thus represents a figurative multi-locked door.
 To get through, one must negotiate each.

 This memorandum seeks to unlock all save one.

-Others then can better focus on the remaining–that is, how to clear the diplomatic path for further excavations.
+Others then can better focus on the remaining, that is, how to clear the diplomatic path for further excavations.

 This I discuss in the next post.